 - Cambridge Advanced English: 58

-NOTE: Materials that are received by FAX and EMAIL may be used as working documents only and are considered to be unofficial.
+Materials that are received by fax (203-365-7607) and email will be used as working documents only and are considered to be unofficial.
 Only original or photocopies with a school seal and signature will be accepted.
 Submission of falsified documents is grounds for denial of admission or dismissal from the University.